dronsEETAC/ImageService/README.md

 In order to contribute you must follow the contribution protocol described in the main repo of the Drone Engineering Ecosystem.
 [![DroneEngineeringEcosystem Badge](https://img.shields.io/badge/DEE-MainRepo-brightgreen.svg)](https://github.com/dronsEETAC/DroneEngineeringEcosystemDEE)

-## Operation modes
-The image service can be run in simulation mode.
-In this case, clone the repo in your computer and install de requirements.
-To run the service you must edit the run/debug configuration in PyCharm in order to pass the required arguments to the script.
-At least two parameters are required: connection_mode (global or local) and operation_mode (simulation or production).
-In case of global communication mode, a third parameter is requiered indicating the external broker to be used.
-In case the external broker requieres credentials, two additional parameters must be includes (username and password).

 ## Commands
 In order to send a command to the image service, a module must publish a message in the external broker.
 The topic of the message must be in the form: